SQL Server Monitoring with SolarWinds SAM

-SAM has a number of dashboards that can help organize and easily determine the overall health of your environment; there is even one specifically for SQL Server.
-For SQL Server DBAs, Developers and Network Admins responsible for SQL Server 2008, 2008 R2 and 2012, the dashboard below is your launching pad to start to determine the status for your responsibilities.
+SAM has a number of dashboards within the monitoring tool that can help organize and easily determine the overall health of your environment; there is even one specifically for SQL Server.
+For SQL Server DBAs, Developers and Network Admins responsible for SQL Server 2008 to 2019, the dashboard below is your launching pad to start to determine the status for your responsibilities.
 From this interface, you can get details related to the following:

-- Insight into the SQL Server instances which are all color coded to easily determine status
+- Insight into the SQL Server instances and SQL Server databases which are all color coded to easily determine status

 - Active application alerts